Implementing sliding window algorithms for excursion detection

 Weights each sample by the interval until the next sample so irregular

-sampling cadences (which the prose explicitly anticipates) do not bias
+sampling cadences (which real IoT telemetry always exhibits) do not bias

 """